MICS

 Claim Requests

-Claim requests can transfer all the cryptocurrency from the vault to another address, when the owner private key was compromised and a thief is actively trying to use the owner private key to withdraw cryptocurrency from the vault.
+Claim requests can spend all the cryptocurrency from the vault to another address, when the owner private key was compromised and a thief is actively trying to use the owner private key to withdraw cryptocurrency from the vault.

-A claim request is executed with a delay from the time when it was stored by the smart contract, which means that the cryptocurrency is transferred to the requested destination address only after the appropriate time delay passes since the request was stored.
+A claim request is executed with a delay from the time when it was stored by the smart contract, which means that the cryptocurrency is spent to the requested destination address only after the appropriate time delay passes since the request was stored.

 The smart contract has 1 slot for each public key with which it can be configured: owner, witness, inheritor, custodian.
 When the smart contract receives a claim request, it verifies its signature and it stores the request in the slot which is associated to the public key for which the request was signed, within certain rules, possibly overriding the existing request, and later (with a time delay) executes the request within certain rules.
 A request which is stored in a slot is known as a pending claim request.